FixedEffects/FixedEffectModels.jl/README.md

 #> | 1380 | 122.503 | 57.7017 |
 ```

 This allows to examine graphically the relation between two variables after partialing out the variation due to control variables.

-For instance, the relationship between SepalLength and SepalWidth appears to be decreasing in the `iris` dataset
+For instance, the relationship between SepalLength seems to be decreasing in SepalWidth in the `iris` dataset
 ```julia
 using  RDatasets, DataFrames, Gadfly, FixedEffectModels df = dataset("datasets", "iris")